motorcyclediary/llm-hands-on-notes/llm-hands-on-chapter2-notes.md

 #### What's the big picture?

-Machine learning is ultimately about executing mathemamtical models that require numerical representations of data to execute their transforms.
+Machine learning is ultimately about executing mathemamtical models which require numerical representations of data.

 Where the data is text as in the case of Large Languate Models, that means: